-I started blogging with MCXV in late April.
-I’ve made $17 since then because I have been trying to figure out all the different ways to drive traffic to my blog.
-After watching every Livestream that Evan and Danielle posted about tips to help us, I can say without a doubt that all the information they gave us was instrumental in me getting to where I am today.
+I started getting paid to blog in late April.
+I’ve made $50 since then because I have been trying to figure out all the different ways to drive traffic to my blog.

 Now, I’m not getting thousands of views per day as much as we’d all like to.
 I was at a point a few months ago where I would maybe get 5-10 people to visit my blog but I wasn’t promoting it like I am now.
 I had a Facebook page and Twitter but I wasn’t using them like I should have been this whole time.
 In this blog, I’m not going to tell you ALL the ways to increase traffic because some things work better for some, but it doesn’t always work for everyone.
 I’ve seen a million of those blogging income reports, and even though it inspired me to want to get that point one day, I had to be more realistic.